When to Use a Skills-Based CV and How to Create One

 • Presented my thesis to a panel of 4 using Powerpoint.

-Even if you don’t go into detail, you will still need to list your work experience in this section.
+Even if you don’t go into detail, you will still need to list your work experience in your skills-based resume.
 Keep it short, including only your position, company name and year of employment to provide a rough time span of when you worked there.

 You may not want to include every single position you’ve ever held as this would defeat the point of a functional CV and draw attention to glaring gaps.
 To complement the skills section of your CV, only mention the jobs that back up your skills.

-Consider adding separate sections for volunteering and hobbies and interests to help paint a well-rounded picture of you if you haven’t already referred to them in the skills section of your CV.
+Finally, if you still have room on your single-page resume, you can include some optional functional resume sections.
+These could include certifications or training, internships and language skills.
+Consider adding separate sections for volunteering and hobbies and interests to help paint a well-rounded picture of you, if they’re relevant to the job description and you haven’t already referred to them in the skills section of your CV.

-The key thing to remember is to tie your skills and experiences to the target job description.
+Also remember to tie your skills and experiences to the target job description.
 When you can do that, you’ll have just as much advantage, if not more, as a candidate with a linear work history.

 Share via: